bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 @Jyoti: invite Thor to that session (see ticket)  - Invited

 2. Staff dashboard to manage their work.
+- Shoud be prioritized i next PI planning meeting
+- Would Name request items be part of this dashboard?
 3. Can correction framework be reused for authorizing an account to manage a business(Ex: If a client wants to get the ownership of their business back, they submit a request(using digital form) to Staff)?
 If yes, then its a dependency on Entities team to do this work for relationship team.
+- Requesting access to Business
+- Can be used as discussed
+- When it has to be built : Not prioritized for current quarter
+-

+Dependency from Assets
+a.
+Redirect for authentification
+b.
+RFC for seeking changes CI/CD - feedback is pending

+BCOL - Entitie to Relationship

+Affiliate NR : NR/Entity/Relationship
 4. MRAS and name Request
+Check with MRAS team their dependency with BC REg - who is doing this?
+Two workarpunds
+a.
+Use legacy NRO in terms of using CORP/Benefit complanies
+    THis may start in one month
+    We need the Stakeholder to be aware

+b.
+Once BCOMP incorporates it has to be updated in MRAS

 5. Credit Card Payments and Name Request
+Paybc is offline from Sat 6 to Noon of Sunday
+Weekend submission of more an issues
+NR is up on 6AM to 10PM
+Loren to send the putage timings of PayBC
+How many Outages are there for PayBC which is unknown There are three projects going together - MRAS, NR and BCOMP, how do we stagger UAT?
+KArla maria to be aware
+Use
-6. Benefit Company Incorporation and Name Request
+6. Benefit Company Incorporation and Name Request Connecting bcol and NRO - After June

 ----
 Feb, 6, 2020